Green has 28 to lift Northern Iowa past Missouri State 80-57

 SPRINGFIELD, Mo.
 (AP) — AJ Green had 28 points as Northern Iowa routed Missouri State 80-57 on Saturday.

-Green shot 6 for 8 on 3-pointers with Panthers 13 of 22 from the arc as a team.
+Green shot 6 for 8 on 3-pointers with the Panthers 13 of 22 from the arc as a team.

-Isaiah Brown had 19 points and nine rebounds for Northern Iowa (14-2, 3-1 Missouri Valley Conference).
+Isaiah Brown had 19 points with five 3-pointers and nine rebounds for Northern Iowa (14-2, 3-1 Missouri Valley Conference).
 Trae Berhow added 12 points.
 Austin Phyfe had 10 rebounds for the visitors.

 Isiaih Mosley had 15 points for the Bears (8-9, 2-2).
 Tulio Da Silva added 13 points, going over 1,000 for his career, and grabbed seven rebounds.
 Gaige Prim had 10 points.